madees/asynth2osc/README.md

 This project is also designed to leverage the possibilities of open-source show control software [Chataigne](https://benjamin.kuperberg.fr/chataigne/).

 There are a lot of solution to control an analog modular synthesizer from a computer, mainly by MIDI interfaces.
 But not so much options to do the opposite: control others FROM analog modulations.
+There are some close features solutions, like [Befaco VCMC](https://www.befaco.org/vcmc-2/) but they use MIDI.
-There are some solutions still, The features and purpose are very close to existing [Befaco VCMC](https://www.befaco.org/vcmc-2/), but with TCP-IP for OSC instead of serial for MIDI - so we need to upgrade the microcontroller.
+The features and purpose are very close to existing [Befaco VCMC](https://www.befaco.org/vcmc-2/), but with TCP-IP for OSC instead of serial for MIDI - so we need to upgrade the microcontroller.

 Some inspiration for hardware can be found at open hardware synths company Mutable Instruments.
 In its [repository](https://github.com/pichenettes/eurorack) we can find the exact reference design, typically for the [Yarns V3](https://pichenettes.github.io/mutable-instruments-documentation/modules/yarns/) MIDI digital interface.